processing/processing-library-template/docs/develop.md

 You are now ready to develop your library.
 This guide will walk you through resolving dependencies, configuring the build, creating release artifacts, and testing your library in Processing.

+!!!
+Note
-_Note: If you haven't set up your environment yet, refer to the [Getting Started guide](getting-started.md)._
+    If you haven't set up your environment yet, refer to the [Getting Started guide](getting-started.md).

 ## Developing the library